Home

 Buy Quality Seafood!

-...especially salmon, Alaskan halibut, crab, prawns and shrimp and cod ...than most other restaurants for miles around, even those with a water view.
+These restaurant Seafood Recipes are not served to customers who are seated over-looking an ocean but I do sell more seafood...especially salmon, Alaskan halibut, crab, prawns and shrimp and cod ...than most other restaurants for miles around, even those with a water view.

-Seafood for breakfast, lunch and dinner!
+Seafood for breakfast, lunch or dinner.

 Wild, Wonderful Seafood!